-The following funds will require investments that are shorter term in maturities.
+The following funds will require investments that are shorter term in maturity.
 These funds will require investments that generally mature in one year or less:

-Educational and General Fund Plant Fund Auxiliary Enterprises Fund Agency Fund and the second of the second o
+Educational and General Fund Plant Fund Auxiliary Enterprises Fund Agency Fund

 Smaller amounts of the above funds may be invested for longer than one year if this investment is consistent with cash flow requirements.
 The following funds will normally allow for maturities of longer than one year: